Association of Futures Brokers and Dealers - Explained

 - Economics, Finance, & Analytics

-Association Of Futures Brokers And Dealers - Definition
+What is the Association Of Futures Brokers And Dealers?

 The Association of Futures Brokers and Dealers was a professional organization that major London futures exchanges established to be able to offer regulatory supervision for dealers, brokers, including other practitioners in the industry.
 In other words, the organization was self-regulated, created to oversee the options and dealers in futures activities.

-A Little More on What is the Association Of Futures Brokers And Dealers - AFBD
+What Does the Association Of Futures Brokers And Dealers Do?

 The AFBD was a self-regulating organization during its establishment in 1984.
 It was later absorbed into the Securities Association in 1991, forming the United Kingdoms Securities and Futures Authority, also known as SFA.
 The SFA had the obligation of developing and maintaining standard rules of capital requirements and fair practice for those firms active in the futures, options, and securities markets.
 The dealers and brokers of futures exchanges were required to adhere to these rules.
 In 2001, Securities and Investment were renamed after the FSA launching.
 After its launching, FSA took over the SFA roles.
 In 2010, the Securities and Futures Authority was abolished when the Exchequers Chancellor George Osborne announced its elimination.
 Its duties were then delegated to the newly founded Financial Conduct Authority (FCA) and other agencies, including the Bank of England.
 Note that FCA is currently the one in charge of conducting regulation for more than 58,000 financial markets and financial services firms across the United Kingdom.
 It is also the prudential regulator covering more than 18,000 firms.
 Prudential regulator is under the ownership of the Bank of England, and it develops rules that financial firms are required to adhere to.
 Some of the regulatory rules require financial firms to have enough risk controls and sufficient capital.